PrimeDAO/monorepo/packages/landingPage/README.md

-# Landing-Page
+# PrimeDAO Landing-Page

-This is the **Landing page** of the [PrimeDAO](primedao.eth.link).
+This is the home page of PrimeDAO, accessible at [primedao.eth.link](primedao.eth.link).

 ## Technical Description

-The Landing Page is written in javascript and typescrypt, it uses ReactJS and Webpack.
+The web page is written in Javascript and Typescript, it uses ReactJS and Webpack.

 ## Install
+Note this is part of a monorepo.
 Install dependencies with the following command:
 ```
-npm run install
+nps lerna bootstrap
 ```

 ## Test
 No front-end tests at the moment.